AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-38-Email-Phishing.md

 # DKIM - cryptographic signature verifying email wasn't tampered with
 # DMARC - policy defining what to do with emails failing SPF/DKIM
 ```

+## Real-World Example
+In 2014, Sony Pictures was breached partly through a spear phishing email campaign where employees received convincing emails appearing to come from Apple asking them to verify their Apple ID credentials.
+Once attackers had employee credentials they used them to move through Sony's network, eventually exfiltrating terabytes of unreleased films, executive emails, salary information, and employee personal data.
+The breach caused an estimated $100 million in damages — initiated by employees entering credentials on a fake Apple login page reached through a phishing email.